ashang/ocs-url/README.md

 * xdg
 * xdgs

-For now, "xdgs" scheme is the same of the xdg scheme, it's reserved name for secure method in the future.
+"xdgs" scheme is the same of the xdg scheme for now, it's a reserved name for secure protocol in the future.

 #### Command